Folkestone Groomers Directory

 UK-Licensed Alternatives to Ketoconazole

 Vets now have safer alternatives to oral ketoconazole, particularly for long-term treatment.
-Understanding these options helps you answer client questions and refer appropriately.
+Understanding these options helps you have informed conversations with your vet about the best treatment for your dog.

 Treatment Options Comparison